 2. More fees and higher costs

-The startup costs of setting up a corporation are higher than a sole proprietorship.
+The startup costs of setting up a corporation are higher than those of a sole proprietorship.
 The cost of registering your business as a sole proprietorship is generally under $100 ($60-$80 for the registration fee, plus additional fees for your official business name search).
-Incorporation costs start at around $200 for a federal incorporation fee and can cost as much as $350 for provincial incorporation based on the province or territory.
+Incorporation costs start at around $200 for a federal incorporation fee and can cost as much as $350 for provincial incorporation, based on the province or territory.
 Additional fees for the business name search will also apply.

 3. Potential for internal conflict with shareholders